From MozillaZine Knowledge Base

 If you get a error message that looks roughly like "5.7.1 Unable to relay" or "550 5.7.1 Relaying prohibited" when trying to send a message it probably means the SMTP server couldn't authenticate you as a legitimate user.
 Most email providers don't care who uses thier SMTP server to send a message to somebody in the same domain, so it may look like everything is working until you try to send a message to somebody in another domain.

 Some common authentication methods:

-- "SMTP-AUTH" has the user provide a seperate username and password for the SMTP server.
+- "SMTP-AUTH" has the user provide a separate username and password for the SMTP server.
 This is usually the same username/password used for the POP/IMAP server.
 Most email providers use this method.
-If your email provider uses this method goto Tools -> Account Settings -> Outgoing Server (SMTP) and enter the username and then check the checkbox for "use name and password".
+If your email provider uses this method goto Tools -> Account Settings -> Outgoing Server (SMTP), select the appropriate SMTP server, press the Edit button, and enter the username.
+Old versions of Thunderbird may also have a checkbox for "User name and password".
+If you have that checkbox, you need to check it.
 See the SMTP authentication article for more information.

 - If you're using your ISP as a email provider it may check that you're logged into the internet using them.
 So this error might occur if you take your laptop somewhere else and use a public network.
 Setup another account with a free email provider such as Gmail and use that account's SMTP server with your existing account when traveling.
 See Multiple SMTP servers for more information.

 - "POP before SMTP" relies upon the user checking for new mail (thus logging in to the POP server) and then sending a message within X minutes.
 See the POP before SMTP support article for more information.